-Recent projects include collaborations with world renowned cellist, Raphael Wallfisch, the Vanbrugh String Quartet.and Soprano Kim Sheehan.
-Redmond has had a duo for many years with violiinist Elizabeth Cooney.
-He has also performed with many different and varying ensembles such as Crash Ensemble, The Callino Quartet and the UFO Orchestra amongst others.
+Recent projects include collaborations with world-renowned cellist, Raphael Wallfisch, the Vanbrugh String Quartet and violinist Chloe Hanslip .
+He has also performed with the LA Guitar Quartet, Derek Gripper and Paul Galbraith.
+He has appeared with many different and varying ensembles such as Crash Ensemble, Esposito Quartet and the UFO Orchestra among others.
 In 2012 Redmond set up Music Generation Wicklow: part of a national music education programme funded by U2 and the Ireland Funds.
-O’Toole was coordinator for the initial 18 months of the programme,
+Redmond was coordinator for the initial 18 months of the programme.

 Redmond’s principal teacher was Dr Oscar Ghiglia with whom he studied privately in Athens and at the Accademia Chigiana in Siena (under scholarship).
 Prior to that he studied at DIT Conservatory of Music and Drama in Dublin receivingn a first class honours degree and masters in performance.
 During his time at DIT he won an unprecedented number of awards for guitar, most notably the RDS Music Bursary (Ireland’s largest music prize).
 In 2008 he was the recipient of an Irish Arts Council Bursary which supported intensive periods of study over a three-year period with lutenist Nigel North at the Jacobs School of Music, Indiana.He is currently a DMusPerf candidate at the RIAM in his final year.

 Redmond has to date recorded 3 CDs ; Movements and Baroque for German label Bornheim Klassik and October on Achill for VGO recordings (San Francisco).
 He has premiered numerous contemporary works by composers by Nico Muhly, Kevin Volans, Marc Melitts and Ian Wilson among others.